A Quick Visit to the Brazilian State of Bahia

-We landed in Salvador via the Deputado Lu├¡s Eduardo Magalh├úes International Airport, and we immediately started checking out the city.
+We landed in Salvador at the Deputado Luís Eduardo Magalhães International Airport.
+As soon as we arrived, we began to explore and start checking out the city.

-My first stop was the area known by the locals as Pelourinho and Pelo, the city center during its colonial period.
-Come to find out, the name Pelourinho actually refers to the whipping post that was used during the cities slave trade day, which was mainly used for punishing slaves.
-Quite the depressing history, to say the least.
+Our first stop was in the area known by the locals as Pelourinho and Pelo, the center city during its colonial period.
+Come to find out, the name Pelourinho actually refers to a whipping post that was used during the cities slave trade day.
+This post was mainly used for punishing slaves.
+Quite a bit of depressing history, to say the least.

-However, the district is much different today.
-ItΓÇÖs a hotbed for all things Brazil including bars, shopping, museums, theatres, and some of the cities best restaurants.
+However, the district is much different today in 2018.
+Pelourinho is a hotspot for all things including bars, shopping, museums, theatres, and some of the cities best restaurants.

-Salvador will host several World Cup matches at Arena Fonte Nova, including a match between two of the worlds best: Germany and Portugal.
-It is also hosting a Round of 16 match, and a Quarter-Final.
+Salvador will host several World Cup matches at the Arena Fonte Nova, including a match between two of the worlds best: Germany and Portugal.
+The arena is also hosting a Round of 16 matches and a Quarter-Final.
 However, the most interesting might be the match between Bosnia and Iran, as Bosnia surprised the world with its ability to score.

 It was time to see the amazing world wonder known as Chapada Diamantina.
 We left incredibly early in the morning to maximize the amount of time we could spend at the National Park.
 The six-hour drive to the park was beautiful, especially when we started getting into the hills.
-I wish we could have spent more time there, since there’s 7-9 day tours of the park.
+I wish we could have spent more time there since there are some amazing tours of the park that take 7-9 days to explore.

 So how was Chapada Diamantina?
 It left me speechless.

-We spent that night in the quaint little city of Itaberaba, had some more great food and drinks, and unfortunately, we left the next afternoon.
-I honestly fell in love with the Bahia area and would absolutely love to come back and stay much longer.
+We spent that night in the quaint little city of Itaberaba, had some more great food and drinks.
+We people watched for hours about the local culture and even caught sight of some locals dancing salsa in the streets.
+Sadly, the next morning it was time for us to leave.
+I honestly fell in love with this area of Bahia.
+Next time I find myself down that way, I would absolutely love to come back and stay a little longer.